rook/rook/Documentation/edgefs-quickstart.md

 ```

 Use `kubectl` to list pods in the `rook` namespace.
 You should be able to see the following pods once they are all running.
-The number of osd pods will depend on the number of nodes in the cluster and the number of devices and directories configured.
+The number of target pods will depend on the number of nodes in the cluster and the number of devices and directories configured.

 ```bash
 $ kubectl -n rook-edgefs get pod